SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSFormSubmissionEntity/GetResponseShipmentAddrId.md

----
+﻿---
 title: crmscript_ref_NSFormSubmissionEntity_GetResponseShipmentAddrId
-description: NSFormSubmissionEntity.GetResponseShipmentAddrId()
+description: Integer NSFormSubmissionEntity.GetResponseShipmentAddrId()
 intellisense: NSFormSubmissionEntity.GetResponseShipmentAddrId
-sortOrder: 3835
-keywords: GetResponseShipmentAddrId()
+keywords: NSFormSubmissionEntity, GetResponseShipmentAddrId
 so.topic: reference
 ---

-The id of the s\_shipment_addr that is the response mail
+The id of the s_shipment_addr that is the response mail

-* **Returns:** Integer
+**Returns:** Integer